latolukasz/beeorm-doc/docs/guide/event_broker.md

 }()
 ```

-Behind the scene BeeORM creates [redis lock](/guide/redis_operations.html#distributed-lock)
-to prevent running two consumers at the same time.
-If consumer is working in blocking
-mode (default approach) and developer flushed redis and removed redis lock then `Consume()`
-will stop and return false.
+Behind the scenes, BeeORM creates a [Redis lock](/guide/redis_operations.html#distributed-lock) to prevent multiple consumers from running at the same time.
+If the consumer is working in blocking mode (the default behavior) and the developer flushes Redis and removes the Redis lock, the `Consume()` method will stop and return false.

-In many scenarios you may need to run more than one consumer at once.
+In some cases, you may need to run more than one consumer at the same time.
+BeeORM provides the `EventsConsumer.ConsumeMany()` method, which takes an additional parameter nr – a unique number for the consumer:
-BeeORM provides `EventsConsumer.ConsumeMany(ctx context.Context, nr, count int, handler EventConsumerHandler) bool` method that require one additional paramater
-`nr` - unique number of consumer:

 ```go
 go func() {